quartercastle/validator/README.md

 ```js
 const validator = new Validator(data, schema)
 ```
-The Validator constructor returns an enhanced Promise, which will collect all errors encountered during the validation process.
+The Validator constructor returns a Validator promise, which will collect all errors encountered during the validation process.
 To verify the validation you can simply use the `.then()` and `.catch()` methods from the promise object.
 ```js